khaled-ma-seleem/ai-assistant-with-tools/README.md

 # AI Assistant with Tools

-A modular AI assistant built with Streamlit, LangGraph, and multiple LLM backends (Gemini, Llama).
+AI assistant built with Streamlit, LangGraph, and multiple LLM backends (Gemini, Llama).
 The system provides document processing, OCR capabilities, and tool integration for enhanced question-answering and data analysis.

 ## Features